-November 19, 2005 - Judge Rand Rubin permits Love to enroll in an outpatient rehab facility, orders her to undergo drug testing, and extends her probation to March 2007.
+November 19, 2005 - Judge Rand Rubin permits Love to enroll in an outpatient rehabilitation facility, orders her to undergo drug testing, and extends her probation to March 2007.

 December 11, 2006 - Judge ends Love's probation early in the drug and assault case in April of 2004.

-March 1, 2007 - A lawsuit is filed by Beau Monde, the drug rehab center where Love stayed in 2005, claiming Love has not paid her $181,000 bill for treatment.
+March 1, 2007 - A lawsuit is filed by Beau Monde, the drug rehabilitation center where Love stayed in 2005, claiming Love has not paid her $181,000 bill for treatment.
 A year later the case is settled out of court.